nikgraf/2019-10-reason-workshop/5-optional-props/exercise.md

 2. Render the phone (which is not always in the list)

-3. Optional pro lesson: Extract Phone to be a separate component and pass phone data as a prop
+3. Optional bonus exercise: Extract Phone to be a separate component and pass phone data as a prop